 You hired an Uber and were involved in an accident.
 Who is liable to pay your compensation ?

 Uber, and other rideshare services, such as Lyft, have become popular options for millions of Pennsylvanians looking for a cheap and convenient method of travel.
 However, like any car ride, accidents can and do happen.
-If you're in an accident while a passenger in an Uber or Lyft vehicle, there are some simple steps you can take to make sure you are appropriately compensated for your injuries.
+If you're injured while a passenger in an Uber or Lyft vehicle, there are some simple steps you can take to make sure you are appropriately compensated for your injuries.

 Who Pays If My Uber Driver Gets Into An Accident?